 In this class, students will learn about different concepts in detail which are Commercial Mathematics, Algebra, Geometry, Mensuration, Trigonometry, Statistics, and Probability.

-There is one paper of two and a half hours duration carrying 80 marks and Internal Assessment of 20 marks.
+The duration of the paper is of two and a half hours, carrying 80 marks and an Internal Assessment of 20 marks.
 The paper is divided into two sections: Section I (40 marks) and Section II (40 marks).